 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.

-Information about waivers and discounts is available from your financial professional and in the section titled "YOUR ACCOUNT WITH THE FUNDS - Purchase of Shares/Class I Shares" on page 123 and in "APPENDIX A - Waivers and Discounts Available from Intermediaries" on page 153 of the Prospectus.
+Investor

-Investor Class Shares Class I Shares
+Class Class I

+Shares Shares

 Shareholder Fees

 (fees paid directly from your investment)

 Maximum sales charge (load) imposed on purchases None None

 Maximum deferred sales charge (load) None None

-Redemption fee if redeemed within 30 days of purchase (as a percentage of amount redeemed) 1.00% 1.00%
+Redemption fee if redeemed within 30 days of

+purchase (as a percentage of amount redeemed) 1.00% 1.00%

-Wire fee \$ 20 \$ 20
+Wire fee \$20 \$20

-Overnight check delivery fee \$ 25 \$ 25
+Overnight check delivery fee \$25 \$25

-Retirement account fees (annual maintenance fee) \$ 15 \$ 15
+Retirement account fees (annual maintenance fee) \$15 \$15

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)
+Annual Fund Operating Expenses

+(expenses that you pay each year as a percentage of the

+value of your investment)

 Management fees 1.25% 1.25%

-Distribution (Rule 12b-1) fee 0.25% None
+Distribution (Rule 12b-1) fees 0.25% None

-Other expenses 1.05% 1.05%
+Other expenses 1.08% 1.08%

-Dividends expense on securities sold short 0.50% 0.50%
+Dividends expense on securities sold short 0.32% 0.32%

-All other expenses 0.55% 0.55%
+All other expenses 0.76% 0.76%

-Acquired fund fees and expenses 0.08% 0.08%
+Acquired fund fees and expenses 0.06% 0.06%

-Total annual fund operating expenses 1 2.63% 2.38%
+Total annual fund operating expenses 2.64% 2.39%

-Fee waivers and expense reimbursements 2 (0.30)% (0.30)%
+Fee waivers and expense reimbursement (0.51)% (0.51)%

-Total annual fund operating expenses after fee waivers and expense reimbursement ^{1,2} 2.08%
+Total annual fund operating expenses after fee

+waivers and expense reimbursement 2.13% 1.88%

 - The total annual fund operating expenses and net operating expenses do not correlate to the ratio of expenses to average net assets appearing in the financial highlights table, which reflects only the operating expenses of the Fund and does not include acquired fund fees and expenses. - The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.75% and 1.50% of the average daily net assets of Investor Class and Class I shares of the Fund, respectively.
-This agreement is in effect until January 31, 2024, and it may be terminated before that date only by the Trust's Board of Trustees.
+This agreement is in effect until January 31, 2025, and it may be terminated before that date only by the Trust's Board of Trustees.
 The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three full years after the date of the waiver or payment.
-Similarly, the predecessor fund's investment advisor, Kellner Management, L.P., ("Kellner"), is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by Kellner to the predecessor fund prior to the predecessor fund's reorganization on January 22, 2021 for a period ending three years after the date of the waiver of payment.
-In each case, such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
 Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.
-Any reimbursement of fees waived or payments made by Kellner to the predecessor fund prior to the reorganization must be approved by the Trust's Board of Trustees.